DATA GROWING EXPONENTIALLY

 Air-Bearing Prevents Evolution

-At L2 Drive, we believe the main culprit is the continued reliance on the air-bearing.
+At L2 Drive, we believe the limiting component is the continued reliance on the air-bearing.
 Invented by Bill Goddard at IBM in 1956 (he called it an air-head), it has been central to HDD design for the past 60 years.
 It does solve a critical issue for drive operation, namely getting the read/write head to follow the disk surface closely enough so that data can be written and read reliably.
 It does so passively, by balancing the aerodynamic lift against the down-force, resulting in a dynamic but predictable fly-height.
 However, even though the head flies above the disk surface most of the time, it does touch the surface periodically.
-And each time it touches, it scrapes away some of the lubricant layers.
-That material then collects on the read/write head or gets dispersed throughout the drive.
-Eventually there is not enough lubrication remaining and the drive fails due to a head crash.
-Indeed 75% of drive failures are due to this phenomenon.
+In order to protect the head and disk from damage during these touch downs, protective coatings or treatments are required on both head and disk.
+These coatings limit the ability to minimize magnetic spacing of the head and disk.